Jahia/ckeditor/README.md

 CKEditor
 ==========================================

-This is a custom module for the Digital Factory platform that provides feature-rich WYSIWYG editor for content authoring.
+This is a custom module for the Digital Experience Manager platform that provides feature-rich WYSIWYG editor for content authoring.

 Licensing
 ---------